icholy/gomajor/README.md

 ```
 $ gomajor help

-GoMajor is an experimental tool for major version upgrades
+GoMajor is a tool for major version upgrades

 Usage: